cafjs/caf/README.md

 CAs interact with each other safely using the trusted bus.
 High level communication primitives ensure that these interactions scale to millions.
 Fast datacenter networks provide predictable low latency.

 When devices or apps want to interact, they can use their CAs to guarantee secure, scalable, and fast communication.
-This gives them superpowers.
+This gives them superpowers:

-* Coordinate with global time actions on millions of devices across the World,
+* Coordinate actions with global time on millions of devices across the World,
 * or bootstrap trust between strangers,
 * or control thousands of Web App Backgrounds (WABs) in your next Zoom-like meeting,
 * or provide a twitter-like service for devices with a hundred lines of Javascript.